-The Division of Housing provided opportunities for the public to participate during the development of the 2015-2019 Wisconsin Consolidated Plan, in accordance with the current Citizen Participation Plan.
-The Division of Housing conducted an online public survey, solicited and accepted general public comments, attended the A Home for Everyone Conference, and held five public input sessions in various locations around the state.
-DOH's online survey tool and online webinar format ensured that both rural and urban communities, as well as those who were unable to travel to the chosen locations, had the opportunity to offer feedback.
+DEHCR provided opportunities for the public to participate during the development of the 2015-2019 WI Consolidated Plan, in accordance with the Citizen Participation Plan.
+DEHCR conducted an online public survey, solicited and accepted public comments, attended A Home for Everyone Conference, and held five public input sessions accross the state.
+DEHCR's online survey tool and online webinar ensured that both rural and urban communities, as well as those who were unable to travel to the locations, could offer feedback.

-Online Public Survey: The Division of Housing conducted an online public survey in order to gauge the needs and priorities of Wisconsin citizens.
+Online Public Survey: DEHCR conducted an online public survey to gauge the needs and priorities of Wisconsin citizens.
 The survey was conducted in the summer of 2014, and was open from July 2nd -August 1st.
-It was taken by 655 respondents, though not every respondent answered every question.
-The needs and priorities outlined in the survey informed the Needs Assessment and Market Analysis, and helped the Division of Housing set appropriate goals in the Strategic Plan and Annual Action Plan.
+It was taken by 655 respondents; not every respondent answered every question.
+The needs and priorities outlined in the survey informed the Needs Assessment and Market Analysis, and helped the Division set appropriate goals in the Strategic Plan and Annual Action Plan.
 The online public survey was available in English and Spanish, and other formats upon request.
 The results of the survey can be found in Appendix B.

-General Public Comments: The Division of Housing solicited general public comment by posting information about the 2015-2019 Consolidated Plan on the Division's website and accepting emailed comments.
-The Division of Housing read, responded to, and recorded every email received.
-To the extent possible, the Division of Housing incorporated public comments into this Consolidated Plan.
+General Public Comments: DEHCR solicited general public comment by posting information about the 2015-2019 Consolidated Plan on the Division's website and accepting emailed comments.
+DEHCR read, responded to, and recorded every email received.
+To the extent possible, DEHCR incorporated public comments into this Consolidated Plan.

-A Home for Everyone Conference: The Division of Housing attended the 2014 "A Home for Everyone Conference".
-The conference had approximately 250 attendees and was held on July 16-17, 2014 in Pewaukee, Wisconsin.
-The Division of Housing held two workshop sessions in which they solicited input regarding the Consolidated Plan, they were "Impacting Local Housing Policy - Understanding the Consolidated Plan" and "What's New at Wisconsin Division of Housing".
-Both presentations included a detailed description of the Consolidated Plan and asked pointed questions about Wisconsin's housing, community development, and economic development needs and concerns.
+A Home for Everyone Conference: DEHCR attended the 2014 "A Home for Everyone Conference" on July 16-17, 2014 in Pewaukee, Wisconsin.
+Approximately 250 persons attended.
+DEHCR held two workshop sessions in which they solicited input regarding the Consolidated Plan: "Impacting Local Housing Policy - Understanding the Consolidated Plan" and "What's New at Wisconsin Division of Energy, Housing and Community Resources".
+Both presentations included a detailed description of the Consolidated Plan and asked questions about Wisconsin's housing, community development, and economic development needs and concerns.

-Public Input Sessions: The Division of Housing held five Public Input Sessions and an online webinar throughout the state.
+Public Input Sessions: DEHCR held five Public Input Sessions and an online webinar throughout the state.
 All locations for the Public Input Sessions had accessibility features and were open to the public.
 They were chosen based on their location in order to distribute input sessions spatially around Wisconsin.
-The online webinar was filmed and available on the Division of Housing's website for those who were unable to attend any of the Public Input Sessions but still wanted to provide their input.
+The online webinar was filmed and available on the DEHCR's website for those who were unable to attend any of the Public Input Sessions but still wanted to provide their input.